-The photograph you saw in yesterday's blog of the group of writers chatting on the beach at Carmel-by-the-Sea was taken (I have just learnt) by Arnold Genthe (1869–1942) a German-born American photographer who was a member of the artist community in Carmel.
-Here is an image of Genthe in his bungalow in Carmel.
+The photograph you saw in yesterday's blog of the group of writers chatting on the beach at Carmel-by-the-Sea was taken by Arnold Genthe (1869–1942) a German-born American photographer who was a member of the artist community in Carmel.
+Here is a very early image of Genthe in his bungalow in Carmel.

-And here is one of Arnold Genthe's images of Carmel taken around 1907.
+And here is one of Arnold Genthe's images of Carmel-by-the-Sea taken around 1907.

-The direction I want to take with our blog is to examine the role artists play in communities that have suffered great loss through natural disasters.
-As we learnt yesterday the art colony at Carmel was established as a direct result of the 1906 earthquake that destroyed 80% of San Francisco and killed thousands of people.
-Even though he lost his studio in the disaster Arnold Genthe photographed the aftermath and his images are a horrifying but significant reminder of the destruction.
-His most famous photo is Looking Down Sacramento Street, San Francisco, April 18, 1906
+Even though he lost his studio in the disaster Arnold Genthe photographed the aftermath of the earthquake that destroyed 80% of San Francisco and killed thousands of people.
+His images are a horrifying but significant reminder of the destruction.
+His most famous photo is Looking Down Sacramento Street, San Francisco, April 18, 1906.

-When Genthe joined the art colony in Carmel-by-the-Sea he began to pursue his work in colour photography (see above).
-Of his new residence, he wrote: The cypresses and rocks of Point Lobos, the always varying sunsets and the intriguing shadows of the sand dunes offered a rich field for color experiments.
+When Genthe joined the art colony in Carmel-by-the-Sea he began to pursue his work in colour photography.
+Of his new residence, he wrote: The cypresses and rocks of Point Lobos, the always varying sunsets and the intriguing shadows of the sand dunes offered a rich field for color experiments.4

-I am sure you will be delighted to know that Genthe owned a cat called Buzzer who often appeared in portraitures with Genthe's subjects.
+And to conclude, I am sure you will be delighted to know that Genthe owned a cat called Buzzer who often appeared in portraitures with Genthe's subjects.
 Here is Buzzer with the actress Ann Murdock.
-(Credit: Pinterest)

 Please follow this link to see more of the incredible photographs taken by Arnold Genthe.